MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/get-started.md

 ### Prerequisites

-Tto register on Microsoft Collaborate, you must have have a Microsoft Entra ID account with the required roles.
+To register on Microsoft Collaborate, you must have have a Microsoft Entra ID account with the required roles.
 For more information, see [Microsoft Collaborate Registration](/collaborate/registration).

 > [!NOTE]
 > If you have Microsoft 365, then your company most likely has Microsoft Entra ID.
 To find out if your company has a Microsoft Entra account, check with your system administrator.